RAGULRAAJAN/EXPERIMENT-NO--02-INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-/README.md

- INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-
+# INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-

-**AIM**:  To interface a Analog  input (angular displacement sensor POT) and scale the values up on change in the input.
+## AIM:  To interface a Analog  input (angular displacement sensor POT) and scale the values up on change in the input.

-**COMPONENTS REQUIRED:**
+## COMPONENTS REQUIRED:
 1. 10 KΩPOT
 2. 1 KΩ resistor
 3. Arduino Uno